Craig M Baudendistel, Ph.D.

 Department Resources:

 Prototrak CNC Knee Mill: this is down in the machine shop in the basement so access is a bit more limited, but it's a great machine to play with.
 This is a full 3-axis programmable mill that will cut any number of materials.
+This is a step or two larger than our Tormachs.
 You can use Solidworks to create g-code that runs this machine.

 AccuteX Wire EDM: this machine uses a 0.010" brass wire to electrically cut through almost any conductive material (typically steel/aluminum/inconel).
 Models are typically created in Solidworks and exported to Esprit CAM software for g-code generation.

-Full Spectrum 80W CO2 Laser Cutter/Engraver: this is in the additive manufacturing lab.
-While this will *not* cut metal, it will easily cut 2D shapes out of up to 0.5" plywood/acrylic.
+Full Spectrum 80W CO2 Laser Cutter/Engraver: this is down in 018 RC in the Capstone Design space.
+While this will *not* cut metal, it will easily cut 2D shapes out of up to 0.5" plywood/acrylic/cardboard.
 It will also engrave/etch in metal as well.
 Use this to build mockups/prototypes for course projects.
 Download Legacy RetinaEngrave v1.0 to import raster/vector files.
 Your computer needs an ethernet port to connect to the laser.

-Resin 3D Printer: we have one.
-I've not used it yet.
-If you have experience, let me know.
+Resin 3D Printer: we have one in the additive mfg lab.
+It's a bit more expensive to use so it doesn't see a lot of use.
 These can typically hold better tolerances than a FDM printer, but are more....messy.

 MIG/TIG welder: this is in the SAE Baja lab.
 This is obviously useful for metalworking.
 We need to let campus safety know when we use it, but it is generally available.